eCierge/Elmish.Uno/TUTORIAL.md

 - two get-only properties `Increment` and `Decrement` that are `ICommand`s that can always execute and, when executed, dispatches the `Increment` and `Decrement` messages, respectively
 - a `float` get-set property `StepSize` returning `model.StepSize` and which, when set, dispatches the `SetStepSize` message with the number

-Another important difference between normal MVU `view` functions and Elmish.WPF’s `update`  function is that `view` is called every time the model has been updated, whereas `bindings` is only called once, when the “view model” is initialized.
+Another important difference between normal MVU `view` functions and Elmish.Uno’s `update`  function is that `view` is called every time the model has been updated, whereas `bindings` is only called once, when the “view model” is initialized.
 After that, it is the functions used in the bindings themselves that are called when the model is updated.
 Therefore, `bindings` do not accept a `model` or `dispatch` parameter.
-The `model` is instead passed separately in each binding, and the `dispatch` isn’t visible at all; you simply specify the message to be dispatched, and Elmish.WPF will take care of dispatching the message.
+The `model` is instead passed separately in each binding, and the `dispatch` isn’t visible at all; you simply specify the message to be dispatched, and Elmish.Uno will take care of dispatching the message.

 In the statically-typed version, the bindings for individual properties work in exactly the same way as above, with a few exceptions.
 The `model` and `dispatch` parameters are passed in the default `CounterViewModel(args)` constructor through the `args` parameter, but this is immediately passed into the `inherit ViewModelBase<Model, Msg>(args)` line to surface up through the `base.Get()` and `base.Set(v)` helpers in exactly the same way as above.
 Also there is no `twoWay` with properties, as the getter and the setter of a property must be defined separately.

 ### Commands (and subscriptions)

 This is yet another part of MVU that is not in the name.
-Not to be confused with WPF’s `ICommand`, the command in MVU is the only way you do side effects.
+Not to be confused with Uno’s `ICommand`, the command in MVU is the only way you do side effects.

 Think about it: If the update function must be pure, how can we do side effects like making an HTTP call or reading from disk?
 Or alternatively, if we decided to make `update` impure (which is possible in F#, but not in Elm) and do some long-running IO there, wouldn’t that block the whole app (since the update loop can only process one message at a time for concurrency reasons)?